-Have you ever received a scratch-off card in the mail from Publishers Clearing House and been excited to find out that you were a winner?
-But the excitement probably turned quickly into frustration and confusion when you realized there was no obvious way to claim your prize.
+Have you ever received a scratch-off card in the mail from Publishers Clearing House and been excited to find out that you won?
+But the excitement probably turned quickly into frustration when you realized there was no obvious way to claim your prize.

-Many people receive these confusing scratch-offs with PCH mailings.
-Usually, when you play a scratch-off game, you expect the card to reveal whether you've won a prize or not, but PCH's scratch-off cards don't do that.
+PCH often includes scratch-off cards with their mailings, along with invitations to play their big giveaways and to buy the products they are selling.
+These scratch-off cards are quite confusing because when you play a scratch-off game, you expect the card to reveal whether you've won a prize or not.
+PCH's scratch-off cards don't do that.

-The Fine Print of How PCH's Scratch-Off Cards Work
+How PCH's Scratch-Off Cards Work — the Fine Print

 Every scratch-off card that PCH sends is a "winner" in the sense that every card has a successful match printed on it.
 Unfortunately, that doesn't mean you've won a prize.
-If you look carefully, the scratch-off card only indicates which prize you will be in the running to win if you enter through that specific creative presentation.
-The fine print usually says that you've received the "opportunity" to win that prize.
+If you look carefully, the scratch-off card only indicates which prize you'll be in the running to win if you enter through that specific creative presentation.
+The fine print usually says you've received the "opportunity" to win that prize.

-In other words, you haven't won anything yet, and your scratch ticket doesn't indicate that you have better odds of winning than everyone else who returns an entry.
+In other words, you haven't won anything yet, and your ticket doesn't give you better odds of winning than everyone else who returns an entry.

 The only purpose of these scratch-off cards is to build excitement and to encourage people to enter PCH's sweepstakes.
 If you want to, you can simply throw those cards away without looking at them.
 They won't affect your chances of winning, and they won't tell you anything new.
 You can find the same information about the prize you could win in the "sweepstakes facts" and the rules provided with your entry opportunity.